 Members work on their own projects, in small groups or on group projects or challenges.
 We share knowledge, equipment and skills.

 At the space we have a small stock of laser-safe plywood and acrylic, 3D printing filament and electronic components available to buy in the Hackspace shop, as well as a selection of drinks and snacks.
 A current project is the restoration of two vending machines - we hope to furnish these with a variety of electronic and mechanical components for members to purchase.

 To make a hackspace work well so that it is safe and pleasant to use as well as being able to accommodate a wide range of interests, it needs some management.
-From the experience of other hackspaces, it works best if the responsibility for management and maintenance is spread over its members.
+From the experience of other hackspaces, it works best if the responsibility for management and maintenance is shared by its members.

-We aim to create a community where individuals take responsibility for the hackspace as a whole and everyone is involved in improving the space.
+The hackspace is a community where individuals take responsibility for the hackspace as a whole and everyone is involved in improving the space.
 To make decision-making viable, there is a small team of core members who are entrusted to listen to the members and makes decisions accordingly.
 We also have 'Tsars' who have agreed to take responsibility for a particular area or activity because they have some expertise*.
-We use the app Slack to communicate with each other when we are not physically in the space and that enables us to discuss decisions, ideas and plans.
+We use the app Slack to communicate with each other when we are not physically in the space and that enables us to discuss decisions, ideas and plans - and make decisions..

 There are house rules which new members agree to when they join.
 We aim to keep rules to a minimum, ensuring the safe running of the hackspace whilst allowing maximum freedom.
 New members are introduced gradually to the space so they learn what is acceptable practice and how we do things.
 People are ultimately responsible for their own safety and that of other members too.